“I teach zazen, I show a method,

 In 1979, he received an ordination for a monk from the hands of his master.
 His monk´s name became Sando Kaisen, meaning “a lonely hermit”.
 He devoted himself completely to the practice and transmitting of the zazen position.
 He studied ikebana (the Japanese art of arranging live flowers), calligraphy (the Japanese art of writing-painting) and growing bonsai.
 For over twenty years, he pursued his interest in Chinese medicine and kept on improving his kung-fu, up to the point when he realized, that the quiet sitting position surpasses all other practices and leads directly to the realization.
 That is when he definitively stopped practicing martial arts.

 In 1992, with the assistance of his closest disciples, Master Sando Kaisen established a monastery, a place fully devoted to practicing zazen.
 The Monastery of the River Teachings was situated on the bank of the Auvezere River, in the heart of the Périgord Region in France.
 In 2005, he founded a new monastery in Larzac, in the south of Dordogne.
 The monastery was built on a picturesque hill and it was named The Temple of the Peak of Light.
 In 2003, thanks to the efforts of a group of his devoted disciples, a temple in Poland was established.
 The monastery was close to the Warta River, on the side of the Zaleczky Natural Park.
 It was called The Temple of the Eternal Light.
 It housed a community of men and women monks, who lived here and practiced the Awakening.
-Every month, sesshins take place in the French monastery and in the Summer, there are two week summer camps – these retreats, several days of intensive practice, are lead by Master Sando Kaisen or a monk assigned by him.
+Every month, retreats take place in the French monastery and twice a year, there are a week long camps – these days of intensive practice are lead by Master Sando Kaisen.
 Here, as anywhere else, Master gives to all who come to him the essence of his teachings, which is to look spontaneously, fresh and new at the reality as it is.
 Look only through your heart.

-In the last couple of years, his steps lead further east, to Ukraine and Russia.
-He gives lectures, takes part in symposiums, meets all kinds of important people.
-In our country, it was the former Czech president Vaclav Havel, Mr. and Mrs. Tomas, or Mr. Vacek.
-He influences both politics and science and cultural and religious life.
+Lately he has been spreading his mission further east, to Ukraine and Russia.
+He gives lectures, takes part in symposiums, meets various influential people.
+In the Czech Republic, for example, he met and made friends with thee former Czech president Vaclav Havel, Mr. and Mrs. Tomas, or Mr. Vacek.
+He influences politics, science, cultural and religious life.
 The media (TV, the press and the radio) spread his message.
 His popularity often surprises himself as well, he only answers the calling of the beings that come to him.
 A teacher and a missionary, that created the European Zen, the inevitable resurrection from the militarism of the Japanese tradition.

-Master Sando Kaisen has published about fifteen books, out of which many appeared also in Czech bookshops: Budodharma neboli poučení samuraje / Budodharma or the Teachings of the Samurai (CAD press), Mnich bojovník / A Monk Warrior (CAD press), Buddhismus a křesťanství / Buddhism and Christianity (CAD press), Odysea člověka světla / The Odyssey of a Human of Light (Pragma), Umění pokojného umírání / How to Die Peacefully (Fontána), Zenová masáž /The Zen Massage (Fontána).
-(CAD press).
-Many of them are of the essence, since he boldly addressees the pressing problems of our times and gives specific clear answers.
+Master Sando Kaisen has published over fifteen books, out of which many appeared also in Czech bookshops: Budodharma neboli poučení samuraje / Budodharma or the Teachings of the Samurai (CAD press), Mnich bojovník / A Monk Warrior (CAD press), Buddhismus a křesťanství / Buddhism and Christianity (CAD press), Odysea člověka světla / The Odyssey of a Human of Light (Pragma), Umění pokojného umírání / How to Die Peacefully (Fontána), Zenová masáž /The Zen Massage (Fontána), Cesta v prázdnotě / Pure Vission (published also in English).
+Many of these books speak of the essence, since he boldly addressees the pressing problems of our times and gives specific direct answers.
 He does not hesitate to answer the question of the equality of men and women, which has been discussed since the times of Buddha Shakyamuni, he lets his female followers, as well as his male students, perform ceremonies and become Masters of Zen.